City Councillor, Eastern Ward, Wellington, NZ

 A strong economy is crucial for a successful city.
 It provides jobs, your income, the money from businesses available to sponsor our sports clubs, the City Mission and Westpac Chopper.
 Our focus needs to be on attracting more business to the city or providing an environment with minimum barriers for our smart Wellington minds to create their own industries.

-The equation is simple more Business provides more jobs and that is more people paying rates so the rates burden falls across more people.
+The equation is simple more Business provides more jobs and that means more people paying rates so the rates burden falls across more people.

-I want to keep pushing to build the momentum behind Wellington's economy.
-Six years ago council had limited focus on our economy and being a city that should be "Open for Business".
-Now council has staff tasked with city growth and we have some serious growth projects.... but there is plenty of work still to do!
+I aim to maintain the momentum behind Wellington's economy.
+Eight years ago council had limited focus on our economy and being a city that should be "Open for Business".
+Now council has focus through WellingtonNZ and we have some serious growth projects.... and they are regional, we are not just working in silos.

 I realise that there are other issues and ideas that you would like to share.
 One thing I have learned is that council does not have a monopoly on good ideas and sensible opinions, so please email me yours at firstname.lastname@example.org